Gilthorne/Gilthorne/README.md

 - 🌱 I’m currently learning Computer Science
 - 📫 How to reach me: edo.garnier@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My cursus is a rollercoaster
+- ⚡ Fun fact: My life is a rollercoaster

 <!---
 Gilthorne/Gilthorne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.